 (California Court of Appeal) – Affirmed four men’s convictions for gang-related murders.
 Although the trial judge erred in admitting one defendant’s statement to police and some of a gang expert’s testimony, those errors were harmless here.

-(California Court of Appeal) – Affirmed a defendant’s conviction for pimping and pandering, based on the testimony of a prostitute and other evidence.
+(California Court of Appeal) – Affirmed a defendant’s conviction of second-degree robbery.
+However, reversed his perjury conviction.